Kano model

 Quality Function Deployment In A Nutshell

-Quality Function Deployment (QFD) is a total quality management tool that systematically develops the needs and expectations of customers.
+BUSINESS CONCEPT Quality Function Deployment Quality Function Deployment (QFD) is a total quality management tool that systematically develops the needs and expectations of customers.
 Quality Function Deployment was developed by the Mitsubishi Corporation for defining shipbuilding requirements in the late 1960s.
-Aspect Explanation Definition Quality Function Deployment (QFD) is a systematic and structured approach to product or service development that
+Given that ship construction is an enormously expensive process, Mitsubishi realized the importance of

 Quality Function Deployment In A Nutshell Read More »